-Cuba is a fascinating destination to visit no matter your budget as it offers a wonderful range of things to see and do as well as a wealth of history and culture to discover.
+Cuba is a fascinating destination to visit no matter your budget as it offers a beautiful range of things to see and do and a wealth of history and culture to discover.

-Cuba provides guests the chance to explore museums, beaches, colorful towns, countryside landscapes (great for cycling and horse-riding) and, of course, Havana with its intriguing mix of old and new architecture.
+Cuba provides guests the chance to explore museums, beaches, colorful towns, countryside landscapes (great for cycling and horse-riding), and Havana with its intriguing mix of the old and new architecture.

-Many travelers choose to visit Cuba to just stay in an all-inclusive hotel on the coast, and while these are pretty cost-effective, this island has so much more to offer that I’d really recommend doing some traveling around places like Vinales, Cienfuegos and Trinidad too!
+Many travelers visit Cuba to stay in an all-inclusive hotel on the coast.
+While these are pretty cost-effective, this island has so much more to offer that I'd recommend doing some traveling around places like Vinales, Cienfuegos, and Trinidad too!

-There are various ways to travel around the island of Cuba but some of the most budget-friendly options include the bus (Viazul offers a good service) and collectivo cars – shared taxi services often run in classic Cuban cars!
+There are various ways to travel around Cuba.
+Still, some of the most budget-friendly options include the bus (Viazul offers a good service) and collectivo cars – shared taxi services often run in classic Cuban cars!

-These casas are often centrally located in the main tourist towns and cities and the hosts are happy to give you tips and recommendations about travelling around the country.
+These casas are often centrally located in the main tourist towns and cities, and the hosts are happy to give you tips and recommendations about traveling around the country.

-Staying in casa particulares also gives you a great opportunity to interact with the locals, speaking to them about their lives, the history of Cuba and the highlights of the island’s natural beauty and dance scene.
-You never know, you might even get a private salsa lesson thrown in for free!
+Staying in casa particulares also gives you an excellent opportunity to interact with the locals, speaking to them about their lives, the history of Cuba, and the highlights of the island's natural beauty and dance scene.
+You never know.
+You might even get a private salsa lesson thrown in for free!